heattard/geo-python/source/lessons/L1/exercise-1.rst

     Please complete this exercise **by 10 February 2025 at 11:59 pm **

-Part 1 - Sign up for GitHub
+Part 1 - Set Up your Directory
 ---------------------------

 1. Open a web browser and navigate to https://www.github.com.